 Along the Towpath Trail, in the Cuyahoga Valley National Park

 Within the National Park, the Towpath Trail is accessible 24-hours-a-day, providing unique opportunities to see nocturnal wildlife and get a workout in, no matter what your schedule.
 Be sure to stop at the Canal Exploration Center at Lock 38 to learn about 12,000 years of local history and check out a lock that’s been restored to its 1905 condition.
 Take in the sights and sounds of nature as you head further south into Pinery Narrows — a gorgeous, 2.7-mile stretch of trail south of historic Frazee House — as the trail swings deeper into parklands.
-Continue on to Boston, one of Summit County’s oldest settlements, where you can take a hike over to the magnificent, 63-foot Brandywine Falls, located just about a mile west of the Towpath Trail, before continuing on to the charming village of Peninsula, where hungry hikers and bikers can grab a bite at Winking Lizard Tavern and Fisher’s Café & Pub.
+Continue on to Boston, one of Summit County’s oldest settlements, where you can take a hike over to the magnificent, 63-foot Brandywine Falls, located just about a mile east of the Towpath Trail, before continuing on to the charming village of Peninsula, where hungry hikers and bikers can grab a bite at Winking Lizard Tavern and Fisher’s Café & Pub.

 Cuyahoga Valley National Park — Towpath Fast Facts

 Number of Trailheads:

 Key Visitor Center:

 Key Visitor Attraction: